Planning vacation doesn’t have to mean leaving a part of the family back at home.

 The Bend has several areas where your dog can take off without a leash.
 A few stand out in particular: Niles Avenue (South Bend), Rum Village (South Bend) and Prickett Park (Mishawaka).

 Niles Avenue was South Bend’s first dog park and is just off the East Bank Trail, a popular running route.
-Rum Village is newer and features a larger small pet area.
+Rum Village is newer and features a larger small pet area, as do the other parks.
 Prickett Park is along the St. Joseph River next to the Bodine State Fish Hatchery.

 Dining with Your Dog